 - Knead for about 5 minutes or until combined and the dough is feeling stretchy and even.
 Gently form a log shape.

 - Tightly wrap the Seitan log in multiple layers of Extra Strong Kitchen Foil.
 Place it in the oven with a tray of water underneath.
 Cook for 30 minutes at 400°F (200°C).

 - Let the log cool down entirely without removing it from the foil.
 Once entirely cooled down, you can remove it from the oil.

 - Place the Seitan in a cast iron pan, continue brushing the log with oil and pour over small amounts of tamari soy sauce.
 Turn the log into the pan until the outside is crispy all around.
 Remove from the pan, shave off outer layer with a sharp knife, then set back into pan and repeat until the entire log is shaved off.

 - Serve as a doner kebab or on its own.
 Enjoy!

-The kebab can also be frozen - either after the baking process for later frying OR after the pan-fry.
+- Freezing - the kebab can also be frozen - either after the baking process for later frying OR after the pan-fry.
 Ideally freeze in portion sizes for easier handling!

-I love to serve this Kebab meat in a homemade flatbread, with lettuce, tomato and vegan tzatziki sauce or yogurt.
+- Serving - I love to serve this Kebab meat in a homemade flatbread, with lettuce, tomato and vegan tzatziki sauce or yogurt.

 Looking for more vegan dinner inspiration?
 Check out these delicious vegan mains!